Grays Reef Light: History

 In the 1880s, as shipments of iron ore increased through the Straits of Mackinac, shippers began advocating for better lighting of the shoals in the area.
 In 1889, Congress appropriated $60,000 to construct three lightvessels to be moored at Simmons Reef, White Shoals, and here at Grays Reef.
 The three vessels, designated LV55, LV56, and LV57, were constructed by Blythe Craig Shipbuilding of Toledo, Ohio, and were put in service in late 1891.
 LV57 served for every shipping season on Grays Reef until 1923, when its hull had deteriorated to a point where it was removed from service.
 LV103 (the Lightship Huron) served on Grays reef from 1923–27, when LV56 was transferred to the station.
 LV56 lasted only two years until it, too deteriorated enough to be removed from service.
 LV103 was returned to Grays Reef for the first part of the 1929 season, and was then replaced with LV99.

 By this time, with improvements in underwater construction, it had become feasible to construct a permanent light station on Grays Reef, rather than depending on a moored lightvessel.
 In 1934, Congress approved funding for a new station.
 The Greiling Brothers Company was hired to construct the light station, and work began in the summer of 1934.
 The structure was finished in September 1936, two months behind schedule and over budget.

 In 1937, a radio beacon and 40 ft tower was installed at the station; the tower was removed in 2010.
 In 1939, the United States Coast Guard took over operational control.
-The lighthouse was manned until 1976, when a solar-powered system was installed.
+The lighthouse was staffed until 1976, when a solar-powered system was installed.
 The lighthouse now has a 190 mm 12-volt DC acrylic Tideland Signal optic.